 Next, consider a change in income.
 Suppose the consumer gets an additional amount of money to spend, so I increases.
-I affects both intercept terms positively, so as I increases both $\frac{I}{P{P}}$ and $$rac{I}{P_A}$$ increase or move away from the origin.
-But I does not affect $rac{I}{P_A}$ increase or move away from the origin.
-But I does not affect the slope: $-rac{P_A}{P_B}$ .
+I affects both intercept terms positively, so as I increases both $\frac{I}{P{\rm D}}$ and $\frac{I}{P_A}$ increase or move away from the origin.
+But I does not affect the slope: $-\frac{P_A}{P_B}$.
 Thus the shift in the budget line is a parallel shift outward - the consumer with the additional income can afford more of both.
 4 Coupons, Taxes, and Vouchers LO4: Illustrate how coupons, vouchers and taxes alter the budget constraint and budget line.
 Budget constraints can change due to changes in prices and income, but let's now consider other common features of the realworld market that can affect the budget constraint.
 We start with coupons or other methods firms use to give discounts to consumers.
 Consider a coupon or a sale that gives consumers a discount on the price of one item in our budget constraint problem.
 A coupon that entitles the bearer to a percentage off in price is essentially a reduction in price and has precisely the same effect.
 For example, a 20% off coupon on a good that normally costs \$10 is the same as reducing the price to \$8.

 More complicated is a coupon that gives a percentage off the entire purchase.
 In this case, the percentage is taken from the price of both items A and B in our budget constraint problem.
 In this case, the price ratio, or the slope of the budget constraint, does not change.
 For example, if the price of A is regularly \$10 and the price of B is regularly \$20 then with 20% off the entire purchase, the new prices are \$8 and \$16 respectively.
 Intuitively, we can see that this is equivalent to increasing the income, and achieves the same result: by expanding the budget set, the consumer can now afford bundles with more of both goods.
-Product Regular Price New Price with 20% discount on entire purchase A \$10 \$8 В \$20 \$16
+Product Regular Price New Price with 20% discount on entire purchase А \$10 \$8 В \$20 \$16